department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 [See if you’re eligible for a memorial item and learn how to apply](/burials-memorials/memorial-items/headstones-markers-medallions/)

-## Information about headstones and markers
+## Information about headstones, markers, and their inscriptions

 Find out what options are available and what decisions you'll need to make when you choose to honor the deceased with a headstone or marker.